Things To Do In Magnetic Island Solo

 My favourite beach on Magnetic Island is Radical Bay, where I went for a swim.
 I felt comfortable on a large beach shore, with some sign of life around me.
 You can see Radical Bay and, on the right-hand side, a gorgeous view over Rocky Beach in the photos below.

-This is me enjoying the beach almost by myself at Radical Bay on Magnetic Island.
+I enjoyed the beach almost by myself at Radical Bay on Magnetic Island.

 3. Enjoy the abundant wildlife

-I was not lucky to spot either a koala or a rock wallaby in the wild.
-Still, as I stayed in the bungalow bay koala village, which is surrounded by fruit bats, kookaburras, geese, possums, lorikeets.
+I was not lucky to spot a koala or a rock wallaby in the wild.
+Still, I stayed in the Bungalow Bay Koala village, surrounded by fruit bats, kookaburras, geese, possums, and lorikeets.
+Within the Bungalow Bay Koala Village, you can tour the Australian Wildlife Sanctuary and the koala hospital, where you can hold snakes, echidnas, lizards, and a baby croc or cuddle a koala.

 4. Soak in the island sunsets